Visiting the Alhambra in Granada is a very special experience.

 At the heart of the harem, the third section of the Nasrid Palaces, is the Patio de los Leones (Court of the Lions).
 This patio with its central fountain featuring 12 lions has become the archetypal image of the Alhambra.

 Make your way towards these patios as soon as you enter the Nasrid Palaces.
-That way, you can not only enjoy the serenity of these beautiful spaces but should be able to capture relatively people-free images of them.
+That way, you can not only enjoy the serenity of these beautiful spaces but should also be able to capture relatively people-free images of them.

 With the exception of a few cleaners and a friendly security guard, I had the Patio de los Arrayanes and the Patio de los Leones to myself for the first 10 -15 minutes of my visit.
 Once visitor numbers started building, I backtracked to the rooms closer to the entrance of the Nasrid Palaces.